davidfowl/DocsStaging/Pipelines.md

 - It's possible that the line is bigger than 1KiB (1024 bytes) so we need to resize the input buffer until we have found a new line.
     - If we re-size the buffer it results in more buffer copies as longer lines appear in the input.
     - To reduce wasted space, we also need to compact the buffer used for reading lines.
+- We may want to use buffer pooling to avoid allocating memory repeatedly.

 ```C#
 async Task ProcessLinesAsync(NetworkStream stream)